SeanOhAileasa/SeanOhAileasa/README.md

 -->
 <!--
 02/10/2022
-"update repository ./ptp-practice-labs (Exploring the Basics of Metasploit - Metasploit Framework)" -->
+"update repository ./ptp-practice-labs (Exploring the Basics of Metasploit - Discovery Scans using Integrated Nmap)" -->

 <details open>